pauldmccarthy/win-pytreat/getting_started/02_text_io.md

 ```

 In python 2 each element in a string was a single byte rather than a potentially multi-byte character.
-You can create such a byte array from your unicode string in python 3 using the `encode()` method and converted back to a `decode()` method.
+You can convert back to interpreting your sequence as a unicode string or a byte array using:
+* `encode()` called on a string converts it into a bytes array (`bytes` object)
+* `decode()` called on a `bytes` array converts it into a unicode string.
 ```
 delta = "Δ"
-print(delta, ' in python 2 would be represented as ', delta.encode())
+print('The character', delta, 'consists of the following 2 bytes', delta.encode())
 ```

 These byte arrays can be created directly be prepending the quotes enclosing the string with a `b`, which tells python 3 to interpret the following as a byte array: